Marcus Semien Player Props: Rangers vs. Reds

-The Texas Rangers, including Marcus Semien (.511 on-base percentage in past 10 games, 143 points above season-long percentage), take on starter Nick Lodolo and the Cincinnati Reds at Great American Ball Park, Monday at 6:40 PM ET.
+Marcus Semien and his .522 on-base percentage over his past 10 games (162 points higher than his season-long percentage), will be in action for the Texas Rangers versus the Cincinnati Reds and Luke Weaver on April 25 at 6:40 PM ET.

 Marcus Semien Game Info & Props vs. the Reds